 And its place remembers it no more.
-God's love is eternal, but life is very, very short.
+God's love is eternal.
+But life is very, very short.

 If you are not in Christ, I know you are not satisfied.
 I know that you feel guilt and shame.

 I know that you worry about the future.
 And I know that you do not know and feel the love of God.

-[26:34] But I also know you can have your guilt taken away.
-You can be filled with all the fullness of God.
+But I also know you can have your guilt taken away.

-You can have a sure and certain hope beyond the short years of this life.
+[26:41] You can be filled with all the fullness of God. you can have a sure and certain hope beyond the short years of this life.

 You can know the love of God by just rooting and grounding yourself in the love of Christ.

-and the most gracious, loving God will embrace you with open arms.
+And the most gracious, loving God will embrace you with open arms.

 And so will his people.
 But to those of us who have already put our hope in Christ, praise the Lord.

-Praise the Lord because the blessings are great and his love is greater still. what does it look like to praise the Lord?
-It means being here but hearing his word not just with our ears but with our hearts.
+Praise the Lord because the blessings are great and his love is greater still.
+What does it look like to praise the Lord?
+It means being here, but hearing his word not just with our ears but with our hearts.

-Singing his praise not just with our lips but our souls.
+singing his praise not just with our lips but our souls.
 It means going out from here and praising him by doing what he has given us to do.
-Loving him and loving others and giving thanks to him in everything.

-[27:55] Praising the Lord in all life doesn't mean attending a never-ending Sunday service.
+[27:49] Loving him and loving others and giving thanks to him in everything.
+Praising the Lord in all life doesn't mean attending a never-ending Sunday service.

 It means worshipping him here and then going about and doing everything he has given you to do to the best of your ability.
 Giving thanks to him in everything for every good gift you have.

 Give thanks for the food on your table.
 Give thanks for the air you breathe.
 Give thanks for the roof over your head.
 Give thanks for the clothes you wear.
 Remember, brothers and sisters, to praise the Lord.

-Set a reminder on your phone if you need to but remember to praise the Lord.
+Set a reminder on your phone if you need to, but remember to praise the Lord.
 Command your own soul to do it.
 Remind yourself of all the amazing blessings you have in Christ.

 Remind yourself of the infinite, eternal, everlasting love of God with which he loves you and praise his holy name.

+[28:56] God's praise.
 That is exactly what we are going to do now as we sing our final hymn together.
-It's based off Psalm 103.
-Bless the Lord, O my soul.
+Based off Psalm 103, bless the Lord, O my soul.

-[29:09] And as we sing, command your soul to join in.
+And as we sing, command your soul to join in.
 Let us praise our loving God together.
 Please do stand if you are able as we stand to sing God's praise together.
-PKN stocks or whatever.
-Excuse me without form I think of giving you a EXEMPT story as we talk to you and when we come to of my beloved side of me we put rather in which we all can of the a about intention H or to